kasp1/Dozer/README.md

 ### Develop

 The source code of the *runner* is in the `runner` folder.
-Each time you want to test, execute `node main.js ci.yaml` the same way as you would execute `dozer ci.yaml`.
+Each time you want to test, execute `node runner/main.js ci.yaml` the same way as you would execute `dozer ci.yaml`.

+The `examples/dev` contains a few pipelines handy for development.

+Before using the `--webui` argument, you need to make sure the *Web UI* is built under `dist/webui` (please see how to build it below).
+Alternatively, you can specify another webui directory for *Dozer Runner* to serve the *Web UI* files from by setting the `DOZER_DEV_WEBUI_DIR` to a directory containing the files (e.g. in the existing Dozer installation in your system).
+Another alternative would be specifying the URL to a third-party *Web UI* page, e.g. `--webui http://localhost:8080/#localhost:8220`, which won't start the *Web UI* file server but will just open a browser tab for you.

+Before using `--gui`, you need to make sure the `dozerui` command exists on your system.
+If the command is not present in your system `PATH` environment variable, you can specify a direct path to the *Native UI* binary as `--gui path/to/binary`.
+The same way you can also guide the *Dozer Runner* to start any other command present on your system, e.g. `--gui customui`.

 ## Dozer WebUI